LuckySharma1817/Delta-demo/README.md

 # Delta-demo
-This is a demo for Git and Git Hub class
+This is a demo for Git and Git Hub class.